Camping At The Festival

 We are obliged to follow ACT laws relating to drug and alcohol consumption:

-- We have a zero tolerance policy on underage drinking and illicit drugs.
+- We have a zero tolerance policy in terms of underage drinking and illicit drugs.
 Offenders will be asked to leave the site.

-- We reserve the right to ask for proof of age–so, please carry ID with you at all times.
+- We reserve the right to ask for proof of age– please carry Photo ID with you at all times.

 Don’t forget a hat, sunscreen and water-bottle for those warmer autumn days!
 Footwear is compulsory – make sure you bring comfortable shoes.